-The standard label (100x30 mm) must be used on request forms and the small label (50x30 mm) only on specimen tubes, except blood transfusion specimens.
+The standard label (100x30 mm) must be used on request forms and the small label (50x30 mm) only on specimen tubes, except blood transfusion specimens which must be hand-labelled.

-For further information with regard to the requirements for individual tests and for interactions that may interfere with some assays, see CDHB intranet under Divisions > CHLabs > Test Guide.
+For further information with regard to the requirements for individual tests and for interactions that may interfere with some assays, see Test Manager at www.chl.co.nz.